Knowledge Base

 1. Share the meeting links and QR codes with your participants and support team.

-• The Participant Link gives full access to KUDO meeting on desktop, mobile, and on-site.
+• The Participant Link gives full access to KUDO meeting on desktop and mobile.

 • The Operator Link is for technical support staff managing the meeting behind the scenes.